c-toolbox/C-Play/docs/guides/remote/ui.md

 ### C-Play to dome (3D)

-This button effectivly is a shortcut to switch the current selected C-Play state to either "*Atlas 3D*", "*Bravo 3D*" or "*Draco 3D*".
+This button effectively is a shortcut to switch the current selected C-Play state to either "*Atlas 3D*", "*Bravo 3D*" or "*Draco 3D*".
 Same as in the *Projectors* section.
 Notice you do not need to switch to "*Atlas 2D*", "*Bravo 2D*" or "*Draco 2D*" with C-Play, as it can handle 3D and 2D content correctly without this switching.

 ### 3D -> 2D